giladbarnea/django_home_assignment/dev/merged-awesome-django.md

 - [django-oml](https://github.com/angvp/django-oml) - Object Moderation Layer, mixin for models that allows you moderate several content types.
 - [django-permission](https://github.com/lambdalisue/django-permission) - An enhanced permission library which enables a *logic-based permission system* to handle complex permissions in Django.
 - [django-rules](https://github.com/dfunckt/django-rules) - A tiny but powerful app providing object-level permissions to Django, without requiring a database.
 At its core, it is a generic framework for building rule-based systems, similar to

-## Blog Management

-- [django-blog-it](https://github.com/micropyramid/django-blog-it) - complete customizable and ready to use blog with one click installer.
-- [django-blog-zinnia](https://github.com/fantomas42/django-blog-zinnia) - Simple yet powerful and really extendable application for managing a blog within your Django Web site.
-- [puput](https://github.com/apsl/puput) - A Django blog app implemented in Wagtail.

 ## Boilerplate